Being Harassed on Instagram? Here's How to Stop It - Fast

 Interested in learning more?
 Contact me here to request a callback - I offer a free 15-minute consultation by phone where you can ask me anything.
 No pressure, no obligation.
 When you use my contact form, I'll also send you a recorded phone call I had with another victim, plus two free resources that have helped countless others in your position: Five Strategies to Stall Blackmail Scammers and Not Pay Anything, and Sextortion Survival Guide - Five Critical Mistakes to Avoid and What to Do Instead.

-Click here to contact me noww - and let's put an end to this nightmare.
+Click here to contact me now - and let's put an end to this nightmare.

 About the author: Dennis Faas is the CEO and owner of Infopackets.com.
 Since 2001, Dennis has dedicated his entire professional career helping others with technology-related issues with his unique style of writing in the form of questions-and-answers; click here to read all 2,000+ of Dennis' articles online this site.
 In 2014, Dennis shifted his focus to cyber crime mitigation, including technical support fraud and in 2019, online blackmail.
 Dennis has received many accolades during his tenure: click here to view Dennis' credentials online DennisFaas.com; click here to see Dennis' Bachelor's Degree in Computer Science (1999); click here to read an article written about Dennis by Alan Gardyne of Associate Programs (2003).
 And finally, click here to view a recommendation for Dennis' services from the University of Florida (dated 2006).